smikhalevski/es6-model/README.md

 #### <a name="default-value"></a><code><i><a href="chainable-descriptor">ChainableDescriptor</a></i> defaultValue (<i>\*</i> value)</code>

 Sets [`default`](#default) value.
-This is actually useful only in conjuction with other chainable methods because otherwise you can use shorthand syntax for defaults.
+This is actually useful only in conjunction with other chainable methods because otherwise you can use shorthand syntax for defaults.

 ```javascript
 class FooModel extends Model {